 First and foremost, let us clarify exactly what type of hunting we will be doing.
 There are hunting methods unique to Texas, such as hunting over bait out of blinds, and driving around the roads in vehicles shooting at deer.
 It is legal and accepted as tradition on many ranches…

-With that said, we want to make it perfectly clear, that we will NOT be hunting over bait unless that is the preferred method of the client.
+With that said, we want to make it perfectly clear, that we will NOT be hunting over bait.
 In addition, there will be little hunting directly from vehicles.
 Vehicles will provide only the access.
 The hunt will be primarily glassing from prominent points and then spot and stalk on foot.

 The ranch is ideal for rifle hunting.
 The only way to kill one of these elusive deer with a bow is to sit over a feeder or water and wait.
 The challenge of the hunt is not killing any buck with a bow.
 It’s killing a GOOD buck with a rifle.
 That’s why we do only rifle hunts.